hyperplan-io/ml-backend-docs/_docs/getting-started.md

 * You want to easily extend your application: Hook functions let you register side effects to execute on the data that flows through your algorithms.
 * You want your application to be testable: Hyperplan is primarily made out of simple testable functions.

+To install it, execute the following command `pip install mlbackend`.
+Ml Backend requires python >= 3.6.

 ## Project

-A project is the answer to a is a set of algorithms that achieve the same goal.
+A project regroups a set of algorithms that achieve the same goal.

 * It is uniquely identified.
 * It contains a number of prediction functions
 * It holds preprocessing and post processing functions